24 questions have been answered below, why not ask your own?

 To ensure that your claim has the best possible chances of succeeding, you must ensure that the details of your knee injury are properly recorded within an accident book and seek medical attention from a GP or hospital.
 Also, if you weren’t under 18 at the time you must make your claim within 3 years of the date of your accident.

-If you are unsure as to whether or not you can make a claim for knee injury compensation, call us on 01225 430285 or if you prefer, we can call you back.
-Our expert staff will quickly be able to identify whether or not the cause of your knee injury is something that you could pursue a claim for.
+If you are unsure as to whether or not you can make a claim, call us on 01225 430285 or if you prefer, we can call you back.
+Our expert staff will quickly be able to identify whether or not the cause is something that you could pursue a claim for.

 We know your rights and have a proven track record with expert solicitors succeeding on behalf of our clients.